Virabhadrasana

 • As you shift all your body weight to the right leg, try to lift the left leg at a 45-degree angle.

-• Pull the hands on the front perpendicular to the shoulders and palms facing each other.
+• Pull the hands forward, perpendicular to the shoulders, with palms facing each other.

-• Drishti, or gazing, will be in front of the third eye channel.
+• Drishti, or gazing, will be directed at the third eye channel.
 It is fantastic for opening the third eye chakra.

 Benefits of Virabhadrasana

-Baddha Virabhadrasana is an excellent yoga pose, practised to bring working together for better results.
+Baddha Virabhadrasana is an excellent yoga pose that helps bring the body and mind together for improved results.
 The main benefits of the warrior pose are as follows:

 1. To strengthen the legs, one should practise the Warrior pose regularly.